roberto-butti/some-drops-of-javascript/src/content/docs/02-array/13_array-splice.md

 console.log('Array after adding:', fruits) // Output: ['Apple', 'Blueberry', 'Coconut', 'Banana', 'Cherry', 'Date']
 ```

-### Removing Elements:
+### Removing Elements

-The `splice()` method can also be used to remove elements from an array.
-By specifying the start index and deleteCount, a specific number of elements can be removed starting at a given position.
+The `splice()` method can also remove elements from an array.
+By specifying the `start` index and `deleteCount`, a specific number of elements can be removed starting at a given position.

 Let's use the `splice()` method to modify an array by removing elements: